uma-email/poc/README.md

 ## Future Work

-Consider a Correlated Authentication (CAN) protocol, where RS/AS acts as an external attribute provider.
+1. Consider a Correlated Authentication (CAN) protocol, where RS/AS acts as an external attribute provider.
+2. Employ the DPoP mechanism and create the permission ticket directly on the client to avoid the initial round trip to RS/AS.

 # Authorization-Enhanced Mail System